 We’ve also compared Eos against leading public networks, such as YOLO v3, RetinaNet-50, and SSD Mobilenet v2, on an evaluation dataset of harsh images such as those above.
 All the networks were trained with the same dataset to avoid bias.
 The following chart shows the significant improvement for typical automotive classes targeted while also executing at a higher frame rate.

 If you cannot modify your vision system architecture, the computer vision (CV) module our Atlas camera tuning tool suite been able to improve accuracy over 10% through tuning the camera’s image signal processor (ISP) to optimize for vision rather than just visual image quality.
 This is an industry first, as ISPs and today’s manual visual tuning approaches cannot understand what a vision algorithm ideally is “looking” for.

-In future blogs, I’ll describe the Eos and Atlas approaches we use to achieve such robust performance, but please go to our Ion Platform page HERE or feel free CONTACT US for more details.
+In future blogs, I’ll describe the Eos and Atlas approaches we use to achieve such robust performance.
 Also, if you’re at the AutoSens, Embedded Vision Summit, and CVPR conferences, come by our booth to say hi and see a demo.

 As always, drive safely and I look forward to your questions and comments!